 I tested out this theory, and just as my expectations, the result is indeed great.
 Once combined, they can ensure privacy and security much more effectively, as VPN cancels out all the negativities of TOR.

 You are aware that Tor only protects your data with a layer of concealment that falls so fat the end node- after which the data goes on unprotected.
 If you use Tor with a VPN, the protection level increases as VPNs make an encrypted tunnel through which the information travels.
 Therefore any chance of snoopers snooping on your data is eliminated.

 Apart from that, with Tor, you might have experienced that connection speeds become significantly low.
 This can be because of the ISPs who detect the use of Tor and start throttling your bandwidth.

 However, with a VPN, your ISP will be unaware of your reactivity altogether because of the encrypted tunnel.
 Therefore it won’t throttle you.
 This way, you will not experience any speed issues.

 Choosing which security tool to opt for can be hard to consider at times.
 Therefore I have compiled a table which sums up everything and allows you to choose wisely.
 I have rated every feature with a “yes” and “no” comment.

 |7||Easy on the pocket price||$2.6/m||No|

-Tor and VPNs both are great tools to obtain privacy and security.
+Tor and VPNs are both great tools to obtain privacy and security.
 However, by now, you might have a clearer picture of which is a tool you should go for.
-Therefore no matter what tool you choose VPNs or Tor, make sure that your privacy over the internet remains intact.
+Therefore no matter what tool you choose, VPNs or Tor, ensure that your privacy over the internet remains intact.